 Liberia: Country and Foreign Investment

-There are no discriminatory laws against foreign persons or entities desirous of doing business in Liberia.
-Foreign corporations and foreign maritime entities can operate in Liberia directly upon authorization by the Minister of Foreign Affairs or indirectly through local agents, who may be individuals, partnerships, or corporate entities.
+There are no laws that discriminate against foreign persons or entities wishing to do business in Liberia.
+Foreign corporations and maritime entities can operate in Liberia directly on authorization by the Minister of Foreign Affairs or indirectly through local agents, who may be individuals, partnerships, or corporate entities.

 The Prevention of Money Laundering Law of 2002 gives effect to international requirements in respect of due diligence, record keeping, report of suspicious conduct, the offence of laundering the proceeds of criminal conduct and international cooperation in identifying, freezing and confiscating the proceeds of criminal conduct in another jurisdiction.

-The Freeport of Monrovia, together with the port of Buchanan, are amongst the most modern ports on the west coast of Africa; they are regular ports of call for major steamship lines operating between Europe, the US and the Far East.
+The freeport of Monrovia, together with the port of Buchanan, are amongst the most modern ports on the west coast of Africa; they are regular ports of call for major steamship lines operating between Europe, the US and the Far East.
 There are direct scheduled flights from both Europe and the US to Roberts International Airport on the outskirts of Monrovia.
-Airmail services are good and the international courier services are well established.
+Airmail services are good and international courier services are well established.